ezachary74/Configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/529c3ba5-af38-4058-a47f-b76c667dc428)

 Setup a new forest as "mydomain.com", select "next".
 Enter your chosen password and select "next".
 Continue to select "next" until you navigate to "prerequisites check", select "install".
 Following this step, DC-1 should automatically restart.
-Log back in to DC-1 VM.
+Log back in to DC-1 VM using "mydomain\"username" to login as a domain user instead of a local user.